Part 1: Teaching Students What Self-Regulation Is and Why It Is Important

 In our next activity, students are introduced to the concept of regulating emotional reactions.

-Once students understand that we can regulate our responses to our emotions through our thoughts and our actions, introduce them to the Feeling Words Wheel found on the “Teach Students: 1c.
-Planning Emotional Regulation” handout (Handout 1c. linked on page 11 in your Educator Workbook; Thinkmap, 1998) as a tool for helping them identify their emotions.
+Once students understand that we can regulate our responses to our emotions through our thoughts and our actions, introduce them to the Feeling Words Wheel, found on the “Teach Students: 1c.
+Planning Emotional Regulation” handout (Handout 1c. linked to on page 11 in your Educator Workbook; Thinkmap, 1998) as a tool for helping them identify their emotions.
 The emotions in the center ring are basic, but as you move toward the outer ring, the emotions become more complex.
 For example, when asked about their emotions, students may typically respond with emotions in the center, such as sad, happy, or angry.
 Help students identify more complex emotions by asking them to explain a situation using more complex emotions on the middle and outer ring to describe how they were feeling.

 As students get better at identifying emotions, they can begin to identify physiological changes (e.g., increased heart rate, feeling hot, turning red) as they experience emotions.
 Consider sharing a personal example that illustrates identifying emotions and using strategies to address the physiological changes to regulate how we respond to emotions.